diegomendez40/PhD_Thesis_Diego_Mendez-Romero/README.md

 ## Getting Started

-For an explanation of Neural-Kalman schemes, see the main pdf, PhD_Thesis_Diego_Méndez_Romero_v1.pdf.
+For an explanation of Neural-Kalman schemes, see the main pdf, PhD_Thesis_Diego_Méndez_Romero_v1.pdf, and the accompanying viva slides, "Neural-Kalman Schemes for Channel Tracking and Learning_v0.074.pptx".

 ## Repository Structure